Sell In May And Go Away

 After the bear-market rally we have had to date, the S&P 500 is now more expensive today than it was at the beginning of the year.
 The index is down just 10% year-to-date, when S&P 500 earnings are likely to be down 20-30% in 2020 from the $163 earned in 2019.
 I thought it was insane in January to pay 20 times trailing earnings of $163.
 Assuming earnings decline 25% to approximately $123 in 2020, an investor is paying nearly 24 times for this year's earnings.
 That's absurd, especially when we have no idea what earnings will be in 2021.

 The bulls are arguing that we should look past 2020 when we are valuing the market, because earnings will recover in 2021.
 They are not considering that growth will be slower, borrowing costs will be higher, expenses in the new normal will increase and margins will be compressed.
 The most influential investor in our markets the past several years will also be sidelined, as most companies have ceased share buybacks indefinitely.
-Given the multitude of risks we face and headwinds we must contend with, I don’t think the S&P 500 deserves the multiple it had at the beginning of the year.
-If earnngs decline 25%, and we discount the S&P 500 by 25% from its value at the beginning of the year, we arrive at 2,420.
+Given the multitude of risks we face and headwinds we must contend with, I don't think the S&P 500 deserves the multiple it had at the beginning of the year.
+If earnings decline 25%, and we discount the S&P 500 by 25% from its value at the beginning of the year, we arrive at 2,420.
 This valuation doesn't take into consideration any of the risks or headwinds I have mentioned.
 I think the S&P 500 will bottom at lower levels this summer.

 Sell In May And Go Away